instructure/instructure-ui/packages/ui-overlays/src/components/Tray/README.md

     <FigureItem>Use 2 tabs max if using TabList in small size</FigureItem>
     <FigureItem>Use 5 tabs max if using TabList in medium/large size</FigureItem>
     <FigureItem>Prefer Tray to close when user clicks outside of the Tray</FigureItem>
+    <FigureItem>Keep the close 'x' directly following the Tray title, no matter what side the Tray slides from</FigureItem>
   </Figure>
   <Figure recommendation="no" title="Don't">
     <FigureItem>Use TabList in the x-small size</FigureItem>